thisissoon/user-service/README.md

 ```

 Sphinx requires some project dependencies for generate full documentation without
-any warnings use the container and extend your `fugu.yaml`.
+any warnings use the container for that - extend your `fugu.yaml`.

 ``` yaml
 docs: